pedrocaribe/pedrocaribe/README.md

-# Hello, I'm Pedro Caribe 👋
+# Hello, I'm Pedro Caribé 👋

 I am a seasoned Senior Tech Support Engineer with over 11 years of experience at Dell, specializing in High-End Storage products such as VPLEX, VMAX/PMAX, and Connectrix (Brocade and Cisco).
 My expertise spans across working with global teams, delivering top-tier support, and ensuring seamless operations in complex storage environments.